AREA OF EXPERTISE

 Corina is interested in conceptual and methodological aspects related to measuring neighborhood effects, spatial contexts, network dynamics, and in survey and experimental design and analysis.
 Working with studies such as the Moving to Opportunity for Fair Housing Demonstration Program (MTO), the National Neighborhood Crime Study (NNCS), the Census, and the Project for Human Development in Chicago Neighborhoods (PHDCN), she predominantly conducts quantitative analyses and uses GIS techniques to create innovative measures of spatial context.
 Her projects address issues that have strong significance for urban and local policy related to mobility, health, and crime.

-Corina's work is published in City and Community, Social Psychology Quarterly, American Behavioral Scientist, Homicide Studies, Research in Occupational Stress and Well Being, and by the Russell Sage Foundation, among others.
+Corina's work is published in City and Community, Social Psychology Quarterly, American Behavioral Scientist, Homicide Studies, Sociology Compass, Research in Occupational Stress and Well Being, and by the Russell Sage Foundation, among others.
 Her projects have been awarded the Howard T. Fischer Prize for Excellence in GIS and recognized by the ASA Sections on Community and Urban Sociology and on Children and Youth.
-Recently, she received research grants from the Robert Wood Johnson Foundation, a Doctoral Dissertation Research Grant from the U.S. Department of Housing and Urban Development (HUD), the Eliot Fellowship Award from GSAS, and fellowships from the Center for American Political Studies at Harvard and the Alfred Taubman Center for State and Local Government, at the John F. Kennedy School of Government.
+She received research grants from the Social Science Research Institute at Penn State, Robert Wood Johnson Foundation, a Doctoral Dissertation Research Grant from the U.S. Department of Housing and Urban Development (HUD), the Eliot Fellowship Award from GSAS, and fellowships from the Center for American Political Studies at Harvard and the Alfred Taubman Center for State and Local Government, at the John F. Kennedy School of Government.